 Finally, it may be possible to arrange specialist insurance to cover some or all of your potential liabilities.

-20. Will I have to sign any covenants or other agreements?
+20. Will I have to sign any covenants or other agreements when selling my business?

-It is common for the purchaser to require a restrictive covenant which prevents you from competing with the business you have sold for a period of months or years.
+It is common for the purchaser to require a restrictive covenant that prevents you from competing with the business you have sold for a period of months or years.

 If you control assets or other businesses on which the business relies, you may also be asked for other agreements.
 For example: